etingof/snmpsim/README.txt

 1.3.6.1.2.1.1.1.0|4:subprocess|echo SNMP Context is @DATAFILE@, received request for @ORIGOID@, matched @OID@, received tag/value "@ORIGTAG@"/"@ORIGVALUE@", would return value tagged @TAG@, SET request flag is @SETFLAG@, next flag is @NEXTFLAG@, subtree flag is @SUBTREEFLAG@
 1.3.6.1.2.1.1.3.0|2:subprocess|date +%s

-The first line simply packs all current macro variables contents as a response string my printing them to stdout with echo, second line invokes the UNIX date command instructing it to report elapsed UNIX epoch time.
+The first entry simply packs all current macro variables contents as a response string my printing them to stdout with echo, second entry invokes the UNIX date command instructing it to report elapsed UNIX epoch time.

 Note .snmprec tag values -- executed program's stdout will be casted into